 How to apply, step by step

-6. Wait about 15 days; approvals arrive by email and show on your Updates page.
+- Wait up to 16 days; approvals arrive by email and show on your Updates page.

 The two written answers (what actually works)